Right This Minute

 Right This Minute (alternatively abbreviated as RTM) is an American syndicated television program which debuted on September 12, 2011.
 Produced by MagicDust Television in conjunction with television station groups Cox Media Group, Gray Television, and the E. W. Scripps Company, it was a daily half-hour program which featured various viral videos and was presented by a team of hosts.
 The show was cancelled in 2022, with its last episode airing on April 29, 2022.
-Reruns of the show (preferred to as "remixes" by the hosts) continued to broadcast on syndication until September 2, 2022.
+Reruns of the show (referred to as "remixes" by the hosts) continued to broadcast on syndication until September 2, 2022.

 Overview

 The program showcased a broad mix of viral videos trending online, interviews with content creators as well as caught-on-tape footage of stories in the news; the videos and interviews were introduced by five hosts–Charity Bailey, Gayle Bass, Nick Calderone, Oli Pettigrew, and Christian Vera.
 Steven Fabian left the show to work for the syndicated newsmagazine Inside Edition.
 On July 27, 2015, Beth Troutman left the show for WCNC-TV in Charlotte, North Carolina to anchor its weeknight 6 and 11pm newscasts.
 Weekly episodes included Jessica Hord sharing lifestyle content.

 Videos shown on Right This Minute included dashcam and security camera footage of criminal acts and police pursuits; freak accidents; people and animals displaying interesting talents; rescue footage; epic fails (such as extreme sports mishaps, and other various stunts which go wrong); humorous or dangerous stunts; practical jokes; parodies; and original user-created content culled from various user-submitted video websites (such as YouTube, LiveLeak, Break.com and eBaum's World) and sent directly to the program's website and mobile app.
 The program also features one or more interviews with those involved in a particular video in each episode.

 In a break from the usual format, after airing an Instagram video of magician John Stessel, he appeared live on the Right This Minute set and performed magic for the hosts.

 Episodes initially were one hour long, but as a result of a revamp of the series' format in 2012, it began producing two half-hour episodes daily, as well as two half-hour "best of" editions on weekends featuring segments shown during the weekday broadcasts.
 Some stations carrying the program chose to air both daily half-hour episodes as a one-hour block, while others chose to air only one of the episodes or split them into more than one time slot.